-Oestrogen is known as a female hormone, because it plays a key role in shaping the female body, preparing it for uniquely female metabolic processes and functions, such as pregnancy.
+Oestrogen is a female hormone because it plays a key role in shaping the female body, preparing it for uniquely female metabolic processes and functions, such as pregnancy.

 This article does a great job of explaining how hormones influence acne in women.

-This is made by the adrenal glands and ovaries during ovulation, it is recognised as one of the important types of hormones in women, it is the precursor to estrogen, testosterone and all of the steroid hormones.
+The adrenal glands and ovaries make this during ovulation.
+It is recognised as one of the important types of hormones in women.
+It is the precursor to estrogen, testosterone, and all of the steroid hormones.

 Progesterone deficiency is responsible for many of the symptoms associated with menopause.

-These are sex hormones that are produced by the ovaries and adrenal glands in women, and by the testes in men.
+These are sex hormones produced by the ovaries and adrenal glands in women, and by the testes in men.

-This family of androgens is responsible for masculine qualities such as hair loss as well as an increase in both facial and body hair as well as acne in some cases.
+This family of androgens is responsible for masculine qualities such as hair loss and an increase in both facial and body hair and acne in some cases.

 Androgens are a group of three hormones, known as testosterone, DHEA and androstenedione.

 Also known as DHEA, it is the principal androgen steroid hormone, found in both men and women.